westonruter/wp-user-photo/readme.txt

 Uploaded images may be moderated by administrators via the "Edit User" page.

-Localizations included for Spanish, German, Dutch, Polish, and Russian.
+Localizations included for Spanish, German, Dutch, Polish, Russian, and French.

 If you value this plugin, *please donate* to ensure that it may continue to be maintained and improved.

 = Changelog =

+*2008-12-11*

+* Added French localization.
+Thanks Jean-Pierre!

 *2008-11-14: 0.9.4*

-* Noew displaying error message if <code>wp_upload_dir()</code> fails when trying to display a user photo.
+* Now displaying error message if <code>wp_upload_dir()</code> fails when trying to display a user photo.

 *2008-11-14: 0.9.3*